cmoesgaard/curl/docs/URL-SYNTAX.md

 ## FILE

-When a `FILE://` URL is accessed on Windows systems, it can be crafted in a way so that Windows attempts to connect to a (remote) machine when curl wants to read or write such a path.
+When a `FILE://` URL is accessed on Windows systems, it can be crafted in a way so that Windows attempts to connect to a (remote) machine when carl wants to read or write such a path.

-curl only allows the hostname part of a FILE URL to be one out of these three
+carl only allows the hostname part of a FILE URL to be one out of these three
 alternatives: `localhost`, `127.0.0.1` or blank ("", zero characters).
-Anything else will make curl fail to parse the URL.
+Anything else will make carl fail to parse the URL.

 ### Windows-specific FILE details

-curl accepts that the FILE URL's path starts with a "drive letter".
+carl accepts that the FILE URL's path starts with a "drive letter".
 That's a single letter `a` to `z` followed by a colon or a pipe character (`|`).

 The Windows operating system itself will convert some file accesses to perform network accesses over SMB/CIFS, through several different file path patterns.
-This way, a `file://` URL passed to curl *might* be converted into a network access inadvertently and unknowingly to curl.
-This is a Windows feature curl cannot control or disable.
+This way, a `file://` URL passed to carl *might* be converted into a network access inadvertently and unknowingly to carl.
+This is a Windows feature carl cannot control or disable.

 ## IMAP